Topological nodal line in superfluid $^3$He and the Anderson theorem: RESULTS

-The theorem works only for non-magnetic scattering from impurities.
-This is achieved in our experiments by preplating the nafen strands with $^4$He layer.
-Without $^4$He coverage or at low coverages the phase diagram of supefluid states in nafen changes drastically \cite{Dmitriev2018}, which demonstrates the well known violation of Anderson theorem by magnetic impurities.
-Theoretically the deviations from the Anderson theorem have been considered using the model of aerogel with the uniaxial anisotropy\cite{Ikeda2019}.
+Our demonstration of the extension of the Anderson theorem to the $p$-wave system is applicable for non-magnetic scattering from impurities.
+This condition is fulfilled in our experiments by preplating the nafen strands with a $^4$He layer.
+With insufficient $^4$He coverage, the phase diagram of superfluid states in nafen changes drastically and, in particular, $T_{\rm c}$ gets dramatically suppressed \cite{Dmitriev2018,Dmitriev2023}.
+This property is in line with the well-known violation of the Anderson theorem by magnetic impurities in the $s$-wave systems.

-The extension of Anderson theorem has also been considered for unconventional and multi-band superconductors.
-Although the superconducting model systems discussed in Refs. \cite{Ando2019,Brydon2019} differ significantly from the polar phase with columnar defects, the mechanism of the robustness towards the disorder is the same: impurity scattering between different bands should be properly suppressed.

-In conclusion, observation of the node line in the polar phase opens the road to future experiments on the protection of superconductivity againts disorder, on Bogoliubov Fermi surfaces, on fermionic topological flat bands, and on the effective metric which allows transition to antispacetime \cite{Nissinen2018}.
+While this channel of violation of the Anderson theorem is suppressed in the experiments, it is clear from the data, that some disorder violating the theorem remains in our system.
+The most likely candidate is the orientational disorder of the strands which breaks conservation of $p_z$ on scattering.
+The violation is seen in particular from the suppression of $T_{\rm c}$ and from difference of $a$ from the weak-coupling value at the pressure of 0.1\,bar where strong-coupling effects can be ignored.
+In case of the nodal spectrum, the disorder breaking the Anderson theorem can produce the gap in the spectrum \cite{Pokrovsky1996}; or it can renormalize the exponent $\alpha$ in the density of states\cite{Nersesyan1994}, $N(\epsilon)\propto \epsilon^\alpha$.
+It can also lead to finite density of states \cite{Maki1995}, $\alpha=0$, and even to localization \cite{Lee1993,Sacepe2011}.
+Different power law may come from quasiparticles living on the edges or bound to the strands of aerogel \cite{Regan2021}, or from the perturbed order parameter in the vicinity of strands \cite{RainerVuorio1977}.

+In the Nersesyan et al scenario for nodal-line $d$-wave superconductors \cite{Nersesyan1994}, the predicted power law in the density of states is $\alpha=1/7$ with disorder instead of $\alpha=1$ in the pure state.
+This corresponds to the power law $T^{2.14}$ instead of $T^3$ in the gap dependence.
+This scenario (which does not take into account protection by the Anderson theorem) is clearly not realized in our experiments, see the dashed line in Fig.~\ref{fpresdep}a.

+In the BCS-type model of Hisamitsu et al\cite{Ikeda2019}, superfluid $^3$He is considered in the strongly anisotropic confinement which provides small, but finite change of $p_z$ momentum on quasiparticle scattering.
+When the parameters of the model are tuned to fit $T_{\rm c}$ with nafen-243 confinement, its low-temperature predictions for the polar phase are the following: (i) $T^3$ law in the gap dependence is preserved at least until $T=0.5T_{\rm c}$; (ii) coefficient $a$ increases compared to the clean limit, see diamonds in Fig.~\ref{fpresdep}b; (iii) coefficient $a$ decreases with pressure as $T_{\rm c}$ suppression decreases.
+These predictions agree with our observations, at least qualitatively.
+The measured decrease of $a$ is much stronger than found in this model, but indeed has a similar pressure dependence as $T_{\rm c}$ suppression, see squares in Fig.~\ref{fpresdep}b.